Destinations Greece Athens

 Philopappos Hill

-The pine-covered hill directly south of the Acropolis — paved walking paths through cypress and olive, an Athenian local jogging route in the morning, and the best free view of the Parthenon (eye-level, framed by the Saronic Gulf behind).
+The pine-covered hill directly south of the Acropolis: paved paths through cypress and olive, a morning jogging route for the neighbourhood, and the best free view of the Parthenon (eye-level, the Saronic Gulf framed behind it).
 The marble Philopappos Monument at the summit is a 2nd-century AD Roman funerary monument.
-Sundown is the move; bring water.
+Come at sundown, and bring water.
 45 minutes round-trip.

 FreeEye-level Acropolis view45 min round-trip